SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/microsoft-teams.md

     :::note
     Edits to the **Activity Title**, **Activity Subtitle**, and **Card Text** values are automatically updated in the JSON payload and vice versa.
     :::
-1. The following JSON is the default **Payload**, you can customize it as needed.
+1. The following JSON is the default **Alert Payload**, which you can customize as needed.
 For details on variables you can use as parameters within your JSON object, see [Webhook Payload Variables](set-up-webhook-connections.md).
     ```json
     {
     "@type": "MessageCard",